A Broken and Saddened Memorial Day Heart

 Their lives and selflessness should be precious and valued, and never used to protect the interest of foreign nations, crony corporations or out of touch demagogues.
 They should be honored for all they are willing to give, but we should be outraged that their lives are valued so little by our government that they were willing to sacrifice thousands of America’s finest people and destroy thousands of other lives because they have some self-righteous vision of America as world police or nation builder.

-It is the US government who has created the very problems of turmoil and destabilization for which they justify the ongoing interventions and perpetual war that led to the turmoil and destabilization in the first place.
-And so, the circle of destruction, loss of freedom and justification of military and economic intervention never ends.
+It is the US government who has created the very problems of turmoil and destabilization for which politicians justify the ongoing interventions and perpetual war that led to the turmoil and destabilization in the first place.
+And so, the circle of destruction, loss of freedom, and justification of military and economic intervention never ends.

-The government sells these wars to the American people by saying they are “keeping the peace” or keeping us “free” or “protecting our interests,” and they do this all with a straight face as they inhibit our rights to privacy and free speech in the US.
+The government sells these interventions to the American people by saying they are “keeping the peace” or keeping us “free” or “protecting our interests,” and they do this all with a straight face as they inhibit our rights in the US.
 They do this as they remove our ability to provide for our families and give our children a future by impeding personal and economic freedom at every turn.
 Protect us?
 What liars.

 They are better than their government.
 Honor them.

-It is not we non-interventionists who are isolationists.
+I myself have never been an isolationist.
+I favor the very opposite of isolation: diplomacy, free trade, and freedom of travel.
 The real isolationists are those who impose sanctions and embargoes on countries and peoples across the globe because they disagree with the internal and foreign policies of their leaders.
-The real isolationists are those who choose to use force overseas to promote democracy, rather than seek change through diplomacy, engagement, and by setting a positive example. – Dr. RonPaul
+The real isolationists are those who choose to use force overseas to promote democracy, rather than seeking change through diplomacy, engagement, and by setting a positive example.
+The real isolationists are those who isolate their country in the court of world opinion by pursuing needless belligerence and war that have nothing to do with legitimate national security concerns.

 Share this article